-- The Partnership will promote schemes which will not only benefit Dumfries and Galloway but will add value to the broader Scottish economy and underpin increased sustainable national economic growth, aligning to local and national policy objectives. - Transport interventions promoted through the Regional Transport Strategy will support the regional econom in relation to local jobs and also facilitate sustainable connectivity internally as well as externally to key business centres in the central belt and other locations such as Ayrshire and Cumbria. - The Regional Transport Strategy seeks to improve quality of life by promoting vibrant places which provide access for all to employment, healthcare, education and other services. - Transport interventions incorporated in the Regional Transport Strategy seek to address peripherality between the region's main settlements and outlying areas, and between the region and its external markets. - The Partnership will adopt a balanced approach to competing needs, recognising the role transport plays in sustaining local economies while at the same time making use of alternative approaches in locations where different transport policies focused on minimising car use are more appropriate and more effective. - The Partnership will assist the Scottish Government in delivering on its five high level national objectives and the National Transport Strategy.
+- The Partnership will adopt a balanced approach to competing needs, recognising the role transport plays in sustaining local economies while at the same time making use of alternative approaches in locations where different transport policies focused on minimising car use are more appropriate and more effective. - The Partnership will assist the Scottish Government in delivering on its five high level national objectives and the National Transport Strategy.
 A presumption will be given in favour of transport improvements linked to the strategic vision based on well-defined economic, social and environmental objectives.